GriffinCanCode/ArtificialOS/README.md

 All 18 tests passed with zero deadlocks, demonstrating robust concurrent access patterns across all DashMap-based kernel components.

-## What Makes This Different — Inspired Architecture, Custom Implementation
+## What Makes This Different — A Desktop OS Built With Modern Architecture

-AgentOS takes proven algorithms and patterns, then implements them in ways that work together better than I've seen elsewhere.
-The innovation is in **how these pieces integrate and adapt to each other**.
+AgentOS isn't trying to be Linux or Windows.
+It's what you get when you rebuild a desktop operating system from scratch with modern architecture principles, proven algorithms, and production-grade engineering.
+The innovation is in **how these pieces integrate** to create a legitimate userspace OS.
 Here's what makes it unique:

 ### 1. Observability-First Design (Woven Into The Fabric)